mllamazares/personal_site/about.md

 <br>

 [^1]: I know it’s challenging to pronounce for non-native Spanish speakers, lol
-[^2]: Apart from these, I have also participated in a bunch of private programs.
+[^2]: Apart from these, I also participate in a bunch of private programs
 [^3]: Currently preparing for the OSEP cert